amedia/dbtwiz/docs/model_from_sql.md

 # `dbtwiz model from_sql`

-Convert a sql file to a dbt model by replacing table references with source and ref
+Convert a sql file to a dbt model by replacing table references with source and ref.

 ## Options